hemashushu/xiaoxuan-core-assembly/docs/assembly_syntax.md

 ### Integer Number

 Three types of integer number representation are supported: decimal, hexadecimal and binary.
-An addition of plus or minus sign is supported.
+An addition of minus sign is supported.
 In addition, arbitrary underscores can be added between digits.

 Example of integer numbers:

-- `211`, `223_211`, `+2017`, `-2027`
+- `211`, `223_211`, `-2027`
 - `0x1113`, `0x1719_abcd`, `-0xaabb`
 - `0b1100`, `0b1010_0001`, `-0b1100`